 The results of this query will resemble this:

-If you know you haven’t altered anything the rpt roles have access to in your environment, you should be able to run this query against your system db (DYNAMICS or otherwise) + one Dynamics GP company because every Dynamics GP company that has the same products and modules installed/enabled would have the same result theoretically.
+If the rpt roles have not been altered in the environment, whoever runs this should be able to run this query against the system db (DYNAMICS or otherwise) + one Dynamics GP company because every Dynamics GP company that has the same products and modules installed/enabled would have the same result (theoretically).

-I am using this script to compare what access some of the hard-coded logins have, in order to grant that same access to a role-specific AD group in SQL instead.
-The WHERE clause in the above script - the bolded line - is specifically looking for rpt* items only but if you remove that, you get everything.
+I am using this script to compare what access some of the hard-coded logins have, to grant that same access to a role-specific AD group in SQL instead.
+The WHERE clause in the above script - the bolded line - is specifically looking for rpt* items only but if that part of the clause is removed, the result will be permissions assigned to any user or group.
 I plan to look through the large default roles like DYNGRP to make sure no custom SQL objects are there and then look at all security granted specifically to a SQL login/user/group and investigate further.

 It will take some time to work through these changes but ultimately our data will be much better secured in the end, more closely aligning to a “least permissions” methodology.